sitesauce/cli/readme.md

 # The Sitesauce CLI
-> Deploy your local sites directly to Sitesauce
+> Deploy sites running in your computer directly to Sitesauce

 ## Motivation
-While Sitesauce aims to remove the need for hosting the dynamic version of your website, it still requires you to host it somewhere Sitesauce can acess so we can generate your static sites.
-The Sitesauce CLI allows you to deploy your sites directly from your computer, removing the requirement of paying for an external server.
+While Sitesauce aims to remove the need for hosting the dynamic version of your website, it still requires you to host it somewhere acessible so we can generate your static sites.
+The Sitesauce CLI allows you to deploy your sites directly from your computer, completely removing the need for servers.
 While this may not be the first option for everyone (as it doesn't allow you to share an admin panel with the rest of your team), it provides for an interesting alternative, and greatly reduces the friction (and cost) of publishing a new website.

 ## Install